thesis/valkyrie/README.md

 $ brew install caskroom/cask/google-cloud-sdk
 $ gcloud init
 $ gcloud components install kubectl
+$ gcloud container clusters get-credentials heimdall
 $ gcloud auth configure-docker
 ```

 You'll want to authenticate with your Fold (FIXME parentco) credentials and use
-the heimdall cluster.
-You'll also want to make sure you add
+the heimdall cluster in region us-east-4-c.
+You'll also want to make sure you
-`/usr/local/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/bin` to your
+add `/usr/local/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/bin` to your
 `PATH` if it isn't already added.
 The easiest way to check is to see if, after
 the above steps, you can run `kubectl config current-context` successfully.